Governance and Policies

 - Bob Trice, Trading Company Director and Governor at Coeliac UK

-- Sarah Sleet, Trading Company Director, Chief Executive, Coeliac UK
+- Hilary Croft, Trading Company Director, Chief Executive of Coeliac UK

-- Julia Malthouse, Company Secretary and Director of Finance, Coeliac UK
+- Julia Malthouse, Company Secretary and Director of Finance of Coeliac UK

-- Helen North, Director of Fundraising and Commercial, Coeliac UK.
+- Helen North, Trading Company Director, Director of Fundraising and Commercial of Coeliac UK.